Cookies | Christmas | Chocolate

 - Add melted chocolate, milk and grated orange zest and beat for a minute until combined.

 - Add dry ingredients into 2 additions beating between until they are well combined.
 The dough should be very smooth and stiff enough for piping.
 If it's too thick add a few tablespoons of milk to get pipeable consistency.

-- Spoon the dough into a piping bag fitted with a large open star nozzle (10mm) then slowly and evenly pipe 5cm whirls onto the baking sheets, leaving 2cm between each one.
+- Spoon the dough into a piping bag fitted with a large open star tip (10mm) then slowly and evenly pipe 5cm whirls onto the baking sheets, leaving 2cm between each one.
 Bake for 9-10 minutes or until the firm to touch.
 Cool on the sheet for a few minutes then carefully transfer to a cooling rack.